Doing Translation Memory Lookups

 return filter;

-The full function for returning the filter expression thus looks as shown below:
+The full helper method for returning the filter expression looks like this:

 private FilterExpression GetFilter()